-- The portion of passive activity losses not attributable to the commercial revitalization deduction. - 2.
-The portion of passive activity losses attributable to the commercial revitalization deduction. - The portion of passive activity credits attributable to credits other than the rehabilitation and low-income housing credits. - The portion of passive activity credits attributable to the rehabilitation credit and low-income housing credit for property placed in service before 1990. - The portion of passive activity credits attributable to the low-income housing credit for property placed in service after 1989.
+- 1. The portion of passive activity losses not attributable to the commercial revitalization deduction. - 2.
+The portion of passive activity losses attributable to the commercial revitalization deduction. - 3.
+The portion of passive activity credits attributable to credits other than the rehabilitation and low-income housing credits. - 4.
+The portion of passive activity credits attributable to the rehabilitation credit. - 5.
+The portion of passive activity credits attributable to the low-income housing credit.